 - To relieve poverty for families and individuals in need by providing furniture or other goods at a highly reduced rate or in extreme cases free of charge.

-- To advance education and opportunities for people who are unemployed, vulnerable, disadvantaged or otherwise in need, to equip them with the skills necessary to be able to find employment.
+- To advance education and employment opportunities for people who are unemployed, vulnerable, disadvantaged or otherwise in need, to equip them with the skills necessary to be able to find employment.

 - To protect and preserve the environment for the public benefit and future generations by the promotion of waste reduction, re-use, reclamation, recycling and use of recycled products.